tidymodels/rsample/revdep/cran.md

 ## revdepcheck results

-We checked 51 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.
+We checked 64 reverse dependencies (62 from CRAN + 2 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 0 new problems
+ * We saw 1 new problems
- * We failed to check 2 packages
+ * We failed to check 0 packages

 Issues with CRAN packages are summarised below.

-### Failed to check

-* psfmi   (NA)
+### New problems
+(This reports the first line of each new failure)

-* tidyfit (NA)
+* trendeval
+  checking examples ...
+ERROR